betranjacob/data_analytics/README.md

         "sulphates"
         "alcohol"

-  2. y a numpy array of ints for the "quality" of each wine
+  2. Labelled Target : A numpy array of ints for the "quality" of each wine

-notes
+# Notes
   * X and y should have the same number of rows where row 1 of X should be the features for row 1 of y.
   * the id and vintage fields can be dropped as they are not inputs to the model.
   * Any wines in the json data with invalid field values should be removed